On completeness and dynamics of compact Brinkmann spacetimes: Introduction

 \subsubsection{Homogeneous case}

 The ``oldest'' one is perhaps Marsden's result \cite{Mar} stating completeness of compact homogeneous pseudo-Riemannian manifolds.
-Let us observe here that, contrary to the Riemannian case, indefinite homogeneous pseudo-Riemannian (non-compact) manifolds fail to be complete in general, unless in some classes, for example symmetric spaces and left invariant metrics on 2-step nilpotent groups, as this was proved by Guediri \cite{Gue}.
+Let us observe here that, contrary to the Riemannian case, indefinite homogeneous pseudo-Riemannian (non-compact) manifolds fail to be complete in general, unless in some classes, for example symmetric spaces and left invariant metrics on $2$-step nilpotent groups, as this was proved by Guediri \cite{Gue}.
+See also \cite{sanchez-zeghib-left}, a recent work studying Lie groups with all left invariant pseudo-Riemannian metrics complete.

 \begin{example} $U = \{(x,y) \in \R^2, y >0\}, g = 2dxdy.$ The subgroup of $O(1,1) \ltimes \R^2$ consisting of Lorentzian affine transformations of the form $(x,y) \mapsto (\alpha x + b, \alpha^{-1}y), \alpha >0, b \in \R$, acts transitively on $U$, which is then homogeneous.
 It is however incomplete since it is a proper subset of $(\R^2, 2dxdy)$.
 Observe that this has a Brinkmann structure, with parallel null vector field $V = \partial_x$.
 Its Lorentzian metric is homogeneous, but it is not homogeneous for the Brinkmann structure, i.e. the group of isometries does not preserve the parallel vector field. \end{example}